Home

 1GW 2GW 3GW 4GW 5GWGautengKwaZulu-NatalNorth WestWestern CapeMpumalangaLimpopoEastern CapeNorthern CapeFree State Jul2022 Dec2022 May2023 Oct2023 Mar2024 Aug2024

-The number of solar installations in South Africa is not known.
-There is no requirement to register with the National Energy Regulator of SA (Nersa) to produce your own electricity if you don't intend to connect to the grid, for example, when you install solar panels on private property for private use.
-Eskom estimates solar installations with the help of satellite imagery.
-These estimates are published in weekly system reports.
+The exact number of solar installations in South Africa is unknown.
+There is no requirement to register with the National Energy Regulator of SA (Nersa) if you don't intend to connect to the grid - such as when you install solar panels on private property for private use.
+Eskom estimates solar installations by using satellite imagery and these estimates are published in weekly system reports.
 Source: Eskom and NTCSA weekly system reports

 Grid-connected solar